Site icon WCG CPAs & Advisors

 • Typical “over-the-road” Tractor Trailers will qualify.

 This is straight from the Section179.org website who does a fantastic job of explaining this stuff.
-So what are the Section 179 deduction limits for passenger automobiles and heavy trucks that don’t meet the list above?
+So, what are the Section 179 deduction limits for passenger automobiles and heavy trucks that don’t meet the list above?
 That is another really good question!

 You say, “so, my heavy SUV doesn’t qualify for a 100% deprecation deduction under Section 179 because of the seating and configuration of the cargo hold, so now what?”
 Another really good question!
 Keep ‘em coming!
 We have the answers.

-The order of depreciation is Section 179 Deduction, then Bonus Depreciation and then regular depreciation.
+The order of depreciation is Section 179 expensing, then Bonus Depreciation and then regular depreciation.
 This means you apply limits, subtract the allowance and then apply subsequent laws to the remaining amounts.
-A truck or SUV that weighs more than 6,000 pounds is not considered a luxury automobile and therefore is not limited by Section 280F in the same way.
+A truck or SUV that weighs more than 6,000 pounds is not considered a luxury automobile and therefore is not limited by IRC Section 280F in the same way.

 As such, the first-year depreciation deduction for your heavy business automobile would be-

-So that $90,000 Ford F-250 truck that comes in around 6,700 pounds would be fully deductible in Year 1.
+As such, that $100,000 Ford F-250 truck that comes in around 6,700 pounds would enjoy a $31,300 + $27,480 + $8,244, or $67,042 deduction in year 1.
 Wow!
 That is good news, right?
 Right!
 The Hummer Rule is back baby!
 Do I have to buy a new heavy truck to qualify for the bonus depreciation?
 No. The old rule was Yes, but the TCJA changed that too.
 Here is the blurb from the IRS website

 • The taxpayer didn’t use the property at any time before acquiring it (read, new to you not “brand” new or never been used, emphasis emphatically added).